christroutner/trouts-blog/docs/dectur/dsca-governance-faq.md

 - The President can call a meeting of the membership.
   - [Bylaws](https://bafybeicbnmvttfqui47lsyxfligeerzmsgv2zzu2setyncl52siqxebhjy.ipfs.dweb.link/dsca-bylaws.pdf) Article 4, paragraph 2.

-Other than the above two privileges, the President has no more power or influence than the other member of the board.
+Other than the above two privileges, the President has no more power or influence than the other members of the board.

 ### What's up with all the sheds?